SAP/e-mobility-charging-stations-simulator/README.md

 ### HTTP Protocol

-A Postman and [Insomnia](https://insomnia.rest/) requests collection, to learn how to use the HTTP protocol to pilot the simulator, is available in [src/assets](./src/assets/) directory.
+To learn how to use the HTTP protocol to pilot the simulator, an [Insomnia](https://insomnia.rest/) requests collection is available in [src/assets](./src/assets/) directory.

 ### Websocket Protocol